-Funding Levels and Payouts Under CIP for NEOs in 2022
+Funding Levels and Payouts Under CIP for NEOs in 2023

-The Company's financial and safety performance in 2022 resulted in a combined funding level for Financial Objectives and Safety Objectives above target, with Adjusted Net Income and Revenue (as adjusted for the impact of the Momentum and RavenVolt acquistions) at above target payout and Safety below target.
+The Company's financial and safety performance in 2023 resulted in a combined funding level for Financial Objectives and Safety Objectives that fell below target, with Revenue funding at target, and Adjusted Net Income and Safety below target.
 In combination, Financial Objectives and Safety Objectives are used to determine 85% of the annual CIP opportunity for the NEOs, and Personal Objectives are used to determine 15% of the annual CIP opportunity for the NEOs.

-2022 Funding Levels for Financial and Safety Objectives
+2023 Funding Levels for Financial and Safety Objectives

-Financial & Safety Objectives (85%) Threshold Target Maximum Actual Actual vs. Target Funding Levels Adjusted Net Income (1)(2) 52.5% of overall weighting (equivalent to 70% of Financial Objectives weighting) \$201.0m \$236.5m \$272.0m \$245.5m 103.80% 107.60% Revenue (2) 22.5% of overall weighting (equivalent to 30% of Financial Objectives weighting) \$7.123b \$7.498b \$7.873b \$7.751b 103.40% 164.00% Funding Level of Financial Objectives (75% weighting) 124.50% Funding Level Safety Objectives (3) (10% weighting) 80%
+Financial & Safety Objectives (85%) Threshold Target Maximum Actual Actual vs. Target Funding Levels Adjusted Net Income (1) 52.5% of overall weighting (equivalent to 70% of Financial Objectives weighting) \$204.43m \$240.51m \$276.59m \$231.86m 96.0% 93.0% Revenue 22.5% of overall weighting (equivalent to 30% of Financial Objectives weighting) \$7.614b \$8.187b \$9.006b \$8.096b 99.0% 100.0% Funding Level of Financial Objectives (75% weighting) 95.1% Funding Level Safety Objectives (2) (10% weighting) - 65%

-- (1) Adjusted Net Income is a non-GAAP measure.
-A reconciliation to the nearest GAAP measure, Net Income, is set forth in Appendix A. - Adjusted Net Income and Revenue are adjusted for the impact of the Momentum and RavenVolt acquisitions.
-A reconciliation of Revenue (as adjusted for the impact of the Momentum and RavenVolt acquisitions) to GAAP Revenue is set forth in Appendix A. - Comprised of numerous metrics, including but not limited to pre-determined improvement metrics with respect to workers' compensation, general, aviation and auto liability claims frequency, safe work observation program and action with regard to safety that resulted in a funding level of 80%.
-The funding was below target due to increased claim frequency following pandemic reductions, however claim frequency continued to be lower than pre-COVID years due to risk management and safety initiatives.
+(1)Adjusted Net Income is a non-GAAP measure.
+A reconciliation to the nearest GAAP measure, Net Income, is set forth in Appendix A.

+(2)Comprised of metrics pertaining to the improvement of workers' compensation, general liability, and auto liability claims frequency rates and safe work observation program participation, the safety objective achievement resulted in a funding level of 65%.
+This funding was below target due to increased automobile liability and workers' compensation claim frequency as compared to fiscal year 2022.
+ABM's results are consistent with industry trends post COVID.

-2022 Personal Objectives Achievements and CIP Award Payment for Scott Salmirs, President and CEO
+2023 Personal Objectives Achievements and CIP Award Payment for Scott Salmirs, President and CEO

-For fiscal 2022, the Committee considered Mr. Salmirs' performance against his Personal Objectives in a process that involved discussions with all of the independent Board members.
+For fiscal 2023, the Committee considered Mr. Salmirs' performance against his Personal Objectives in a process that involved discussions with all of the independent Board members.
 After considering the perspectives of the independent members of the Board, the Committee concluded that Mr. Salmirs' delivered on his Personal Objectives, including: